Crunch-io/ta-da/content/visualization/_index.md

 +++

-Create interactive visualizations.

-Place them in a dashboard.

 Or, export to PowerPoint or Excel.
 The chart AND the data.

 Then edit the charts.
 They’re not just frozen images.